Review 395: Close Encounters of the Third Kind

 When blue-collar worker, Roy Neary (Richard Dreyfuss) witnesses the arrival of alien ships from a distant world, an incredible series of events begins - planes which disappeared during WWII are found intact in Mexico, long lost ships mysteriously re-appear in the middle of the desert and people from all around the world, including Neary are convinced that someone is trying to communicate with them.
 Neary's search for an answer leads him to take part in the ultimate encounter with the extraterrestrials.

-The plot (one of the few to be written be Spielberg) is
+The plot (one of the few to be written be Spielberg) is a fascinating web of .
+We experience the aliens coming to Earth from

 The Alienation of being inspired: In the films analogies to the artist's dilemma, we see Spielberg grappling with personal questions about his own life.
-The depiction of suburban life is depicted as sufforcating for Roy as clearly depicted when Spielberg frames most of the scenes in his house in wide shots
+The depiction of suburban life is depicted as sufforcating for Roy as clearly depicted when Spielberg frames most of the scenes in his house in wide shots with all of Roy’s kids in frame at one.
+On a meta level; the film seems be asking if pursuing an artistic career can Roy's erratic behaviour which ultimately drives his wife Ronnie (Terri Garr) and his kids away parallels Spielberg's own parents divorce.

 We never learn why the aliens abducted people and why they're returning them now.
 They are depicted as an entirely unknowable force who do things for reasons the human characters cannot begin to fathom.

-the title, itself, is derived from Ufologist J. Allen Hynek's classification of close encounters with extraterrestrials, in which the third kind denotes human observations of extraterrestrials or "animal beings"
+The title itself, is derived from Ufologist J. Allen Hynek's classification of close encounters with extraterrestrials, in which the third kind denotes human observations of extraterrestrials or "animal beings"

 Francois Truffaut has a very noteworthy and intriguing role in this film